What is Family Abolition?

 July 11 + 14, 6-8pm ET

 “Even the most radical flare up at this infamous proposal,” wrote Marx and Engels in 1884.
-But ideas about what family abolition might be--which family? why? how?-- has changed radically over the past two centuries.
+But ideas about what family abolition might be--which family? why? how?-- have changed radically over the past two centuries.
 It has been reimagined by utopian socialists, Bolsheviks, Maoists, queers, Black feminists, and present-day communists.
 This course will introduce you to the theory of family abolition and explore its relevance to contemporary struggle.

 When you purchase your course seat please also submit this Application Form.
 Your enrollment is not reserved unless the Application Form has been received.
 Thank you!